One attack, two interpretations: Biden and Trump both make the Jan. 6 riot a political rallying cry

 “Republican voters can hold two consecutive thoughts and say, ‘Jan.
 6, that wasn’t great, but that doesn’t affect my bottom line,’” she said.

-Florida Gov. Ron DeSantis called Jan.
+Florida Gov. Ron DeSantis, one of Trump’s rivals for the Republican nomination, called Jan.
 6 a “protest” that “ended up devolving,” and has more recently said Trump “should have come out more forcefully” against the rioters.
-Former United Nations Ambassador Nikki Haley frequently tells crowds that Jan.
+Another candidate, Trump’s former U.N. ambassador, Nikki Haley, frequently tells crowds that Jan.
 6 “was not a beautiful day, it was a terrible day.”

 But views overall of the attack have hardened along partisan lines.